Oberlin College: Football

-Oberlin's football team was the first team coached by John Heisman, who led the team to a 7–0 record in 1892.
+Oberlin's football team was the first team coached by John Heisman, later honored by the Heisman Trophy.
+Heisman led the team to a 7–0 record in 1892.
 Oberlin is the last college in Ohio to beat Ohio State (winning 7–6 in 1921).
 Though in modern times, the football team was more famous for losing streaks of 40 games (1992–1996) and 44 games (1997–2001), the Yeomen have enjoyed limited success in recent years.

 Cheerleading

 In 2011, Oberlin began its most recent attempt to feature a cheerleading squad.
-In 2006, a cheerleader fell from atop a pyramid at a football game, initiating the demise of Oberlin's Cheerleading Club.
+In 2006, a cheerleader fell from atop a pyramid at a football game.
 That injury prompted the school to restrict the club's activities, prohibiting stunting and tumbling, after which participation fizzled out.
 The club's charter, however, remained intact and was used to bring the squad back in 2011.
 Tryouts were held in the spring of 2011, and the cheerleading team went active at Oberlin's first home football game that Fall, a 42–0 win over Kenyon College.
 The squad also cheers for the basketball team and participates in spirit building and service events across campus and in the community.

+Fencing

+Oberlin has a club fencing team known as the Flaming Blades that practices and competes in foil, épée, and saber.
+They compete in the Midwestern Fencing Conference, Club Fencing Championships, USFA tournaments, and USCFC tournaments.

 Ultimate

 Oberlin has both men's and a women's Ultimate club teams, known as the Flying Horsecows and the Preying Manti, respectively.
-The Horsecows have made trips to College Nationals in 1992, 1995, 1997, 1999, 2010, 2018, and 2022.
-The Manti qualified for Nationals for the first time in 1997 and have been recently in 2010, 2013, 2016, and 2018.
 The Manti won the Division III national championship on May 19, 2019, defeating the top-ranked Bates Cold Front by a score of 13–7.
 The Horsecows placed 5th nationally in 2022, the highest finish in program history.